DE

 • Competitive advantage: Increased responsiveness to customer requirements and market trends

-Scheduling in purchasing: from manual planning to AI-supported scheduling
+Scheduling in Procurement: from manual planning to AI-supported scheduling

-Planning in purchasing is at the heart of effective procurement management, and its practical implementation is crucial to a company's competitiveness.
+Scheduling in Procurement is at the heart of effective procurement management, and its practical implementation is crucial to a company's competitiveness.
 In a world of increasingly complex supply chains and growing market dynamics, traditional replenishment often no longer meets the requirements.
 A shift towards modern, automated approaches is therefore essential in order to increase efficiency and optimize costs.

 Traditional approach: Manual disposition